teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 - OpenRefine allows you to work interactively with messy data.
 - Galaxy allows you to run workflows with your data.
 - With Galaxy, you can visualise your data in various ways.
-contributors:
+contributions:
+  authorship:
     - dianichj
     - dadrasarmin
     - Sch-Da
   funding:
-- NFDI4Culture
+    - nfdi4culture
 answer_histories:
   - label: "UseGalaxy.eu"
     history: https://usegalaxy.eu/u/armin.dadras/h/powerhouse-museum-data-analysis-via-openrefine